Honda Element: Element and Friends - version 2.0

-In the fall of 2006, the Element and Friends website, now defunct, was re-launched with the introduction of the new Element SC trim.
-The previous version had the driving game using the Element EX-P (now simply called the EX) in a desert, snow topped mountains, forests, and a beach.
-They now renamed that area "above ground".
+In the late 2006, the defunct Element and Friends website, was re-launched with the introduction of the new Element SC trim.
+The previous version had the driving game using the Element EX-P (was simply called the EX) in a desert, snow topped mountains, forests, and a beach.
+They renamed that area "above ground".
 A new second option from the main page allows you to select the Element SC to go "underground" in an urbanesque environment featuring a drive-in, central park with a basketball court, a seedy mainstreet, and project housing.
 The six new SC friends include a rat, mole, hamster, pigeon, roach, and a dog.
 The drive-in serves as the venue to view the TV spots that feature only the rat, mole, pigeon, and hamster.
-The format remains the same with new mini-games, but both maps now include a tunnel to venture above or below the surface, through the mountain and building respectively.
+The format remains the same with new mini-games, but both maps included a tunnel to venture above or below the surface, through the mountain and building respectively.
 Changes to the above ground include the removal of the previous TV spots from the website and a link on the beach to Gil's Myspace page.

 RPA, the company which created the Element and friends website, won the "Best in Show" from MIXX Awards for the microsite.
 They revealed that visitors average 15 minutes on the site.
-The TV campaign was created by Adam Lowrey and Chuck Blackwell (currently at RPA) and the digital and social campaign was created by Luis Ramirez and J. Barbush, Currently at Cast Iron LA.
-The microsite was built in flash and created by David Howard (RPA) and Chris Pierantozzi (currently at Saatchi).
+The TV campaign was created by Adam Lowrey and Chuck Blackwell, and the digital and social campaign was created by Luis Ramirez and J. Barbush.
+The microsite was built in Flash and created by David Howard and Chris Pierantozzi.